How Kim Jong Un has tightened his grip on power

 Economy

-Since taking the reins of power over five years ago, the scion of the Kim dynasty has done a remarkable job of consolidating his power and remodeling the country in his own image, says Choi Jong-kun, Associate Professor at Yonsei University's Department of Political Science and International Studies in South Korea.
+Since taking the reins of power over five years ago, the scion of the Kim dynasty has done a remarkable job of consolidating his power and remodeling the country in his own image, says Choi Jong-kun, associate professor at Yonsei University's Department of Political Science and International Studies in South Korea.

 "We (are only looking) at five years of his leadership," Choi tells CNN.
 "He's trying a lot of things at the same time.
 He has reformed the economy far greater than his father, and hugely advanced the country's nuclear and missile capabilities."

-Nick Bisley, Executive Director at La Trobe University in Melbourne, says security in the form of the nuclear program is a prerequisite to any serious attempt at North Korean economic reform.
+Nick Bisley, executive director at La Trobe University in Melbourne, says security in the form of the nuclear program is a prerequisite to any serious attempt at North Korean economic reform.

 "Only when they feel confident that they have their nuclear weapons and the security they have with that will we see economic reform," he says.